 Some highlights from our excursion on the summit included hiking to a volcanic lake, frozen over and topped with over a meter of snow.
 A snow ridge had formed on the area around the lake with a sharp drop off.
 As we approached the edge, Mr. Toba made the puzzling move of pulling out a shovel from his bag.
-He told me to wait a moment as he dug into the side of the snow ridge, pushing snow over its lip.
+He told me to wait a moment as he dug into the side of the ridge, pushing snow over its lip.

 After creating a ramp of sorts, he told we me were going to jump down.
 I’ll be the first to admit that my initial instinct was fear—it was almost a 15-foot drop—but after taking the plunge I will also be the first to attest that it completely safe.
 It felt like sliding down a cloud.
 By the time I pulled myself up out of the airy snow, I wanted a second go.

 We continued our hike, passing unique geographical formations, including small steam vents and a naturally-formed chimney made of hollowed-out ice.
 The most impressive, however, was a massive sulfur vent, with clouds of sulfuric air pillowing out constantly and disappearing into the whiteout.
-We were able to get just a foot in front of the vent and take in all the smells (strong), sounds (loud) and sights (not easily forgotten).
+We were able to get just a foot in front of the vent and take in all the smells (strong), sounds (loud) and sights (cinematic).

 Our tour culminated at a mountain hideaway, a lodge that had been buried in such deep snow that it was only accessible via the second story window.
 We dug out the window and crawled our way into the building’s attic.
 Over hojicha (roasted green tea), senbei (rice crackers) and good conversation, we rested our sore legs and took a respite from the blizzard.

-After navigating back to the ropeway station and riding the car over Asahidake evergreen pine forests, Mr. Toba remarked that we had some extra time before I had to head to my hotel.
+After navigating back to the ropeway station and riding the car over Asahidake’s evergreen pine forests, Mr. Toba remarked that we had some extra time before I had to head to my hotel.
 He graciously offered to take me on a short detour to experience backcountry skiing, something that had not been included in our itinerary for the day.

-We quickly buckled into specialized skis, which can be worn with normal shoes and have undersides with cloth skin, rather than wax, to create enough grip to climb through the powder in skis.
+We quickly buckled into specialized skis, which can be worn with normal shoes and have undersides with cloth skin, rather than wax, to create enough grip to climb through the powder.
 Mr. Toba took me on a short tour through Asahidake’s pine forest, which was peaceful, silent and spared from the snowstorm raging a few hundred meters above us.
 We ended our afternoon resting against the oldest tree in the pine forest, over 500 years old, taking in our snowcapped surroundings.